-When double rising of oil and electricity, enterprises are facing anti-stressful environment and starting greening of business processes to save energy and reduce carbon.
-In the case of countries around the world increase the importance to environmental issues, companies use green manufacturing process will be the future trend.
+When double rising of oil and electricity, enterprises are facing anti-stressful environment and starting greening of business processes to save energy and reduce carbon in the case of countries around the world increase the importance to environmental issues, companies use green manufacturing process will be the future trend.

-Also many consumers are paying attention to environmental protection, and more willingness to buy more environmentally friendly products in manufacturing process (Affairs, 2012).
+Also, many consumers are paying attention to environmental protection, and more willingness to buy more environmentally friendly products in manufacturing process (Affairs.
+2012)

-By whom: The challenge that business leaders face to discover ways to integrate an awareness of socio-political issues more explicitly into their strategic decision-making processes becomes more obvious.
-One of the leadership variables is associated with corporate social responsibility values that managers apply to decision-making.
+By whom: the challenge that business leaders face to discover way to integrate an awareness of socio-political issues more explicitly into their strategic decision-making processes becomes more obvious.
+One of the leadership variables is association with corporate social responsibility values that managers apply to decision-making.
 How professional leaders possessed of moral intelligence helps make a contribution to enhance the ethical business.
-The ethical leadership in the professional business that will improve the understanding of how ethical behaviour confers legitimacy and sustainability necessary to achieving the corporation's goals, and how a leadership approach to ethics can serve as an effective tool for the dissemination of moral values in the organization (Affairs, 2012).
+The ethical leadership in the professional business that will improve the understanding of how ethical behavior confers legitimacy and sustainability necessary to achieving the corporation's goals, and how a leadership approach to ethics can serve as an effective tool for the dissemination of moral values in the organization (Affairs.
+2012).

 What kind of business to have a lasting and sustainable competitive?
 "World Corporate Citizenship Award" holds a comprehensive evaluation from four dimensions of the "corporate governance", "corporate commitment", "social participation", "environmental protection".
-In addition to the pursuit of profit (profit), enterprises should also invest on the people (people), the Earth's environment (planet) in actively solving social and environmental issues to play a positive influence.
+In addition to the pursuit of profit (Profit), enterprises should also invest on the people (people), the Earth's environment (Planet) in actively solving social and environmental issues to play a positive influence.
 (Ness, 1992) stated, CSR is a strategic decision whereby an organization undertakes an obligation to society, for example in the form of sponsorship, commitment to local communities, attention to environmental issues and responsible advertising as follows:

-The greening of management.
-It is through technology and considering the environmental protection for green design, green purchasing, green manufacture/process, and green marketing and tries to economize resource and insures not to product harmful effects, social bad during the producing process.
-It is hoped by every country government that all industries emphasized on this kind of management, which whole products life cycle from design to waste disposal could match 4R Reduce, Recycle, Reuse, Regeneration, and 3E Make use of Economic (resource), Ecological, Equitable.
+The greening of management. it is through technology and considering the environmental protection for green design, green purchasing, green manufacture/process, and green marketing and tries to economize resource and insures not to product harmful effects, social bad during the producing process, it is hoped by every country government that all industries emphasized on this kind of management, which whole products life cycle from design to waste disposal could match 4R Reduce, Recycle, Reuse, Regeneration, and 3E make use of Economic (resource), Ecological, Equitable.

 Green window dressing.
-It is concerning the use of recycled paper in Great Britain from the survey conducted by the government-funded Waste & Resources Action Programme (WRAP).
-Costumers are increasingly asking for environmental and corporate social responsibility (CSR) credentials.
-Head of WRAP's Recycled Paper Advocacy Jonathan Tame said that the use of recycled paper can provide a quick win in meeting environmental and CSR objectives (McKelvey, 2007).
+It is concerning the use of recycled paper in Great Britain from the survey conducted by the government funded waste and resource action program (WRAP).
+Customers are increasingly asking for environmental and corporate social responsibility (CSR) credentials.
+Head of WRAP'S Recycled Paper Advocacy Jonathan Tame said that the use of recycled paper can provide a quick win in meeting environmental and CSR objectives (McKelvey, 2007).

-Green meetings and events.
-We could also offer tips on how to make corporate events environment-friendly, which is to plan a festival event outside of the company and support venues that endorse green values and practices (White Bardwell, 2007).

-Green Meeting Industry Council of Portland, Oregon, aims to improve meetings through sustainable practices (White Bardwell, 2007).
+Green meeting and events.
+We could also offer tips on how to make corporate events environmental-friendly.
+Which is to plan a festival event outside of the company and support venues the endorse green values and practice (white brdwell, 2007).
+Green meeting council of Portland, Oregon, aim to improve meetings through sustainable practices (white bardwell, 2007)

 Social consciousness.
-According to a Harris Interactive poll conducted for Alloy Media & Marketing, Wal-Mart was placed second in terms of social consciousness, following after Ben & Jerry's.
-It ranked ahead of Whole Foods which ranked seventh (Seckler, 2007).

-Wal-Mart's efforts to reduce its packaging materials and operate on renewable energy helped neutralize the bad press it received in the past years (Seckler, 2007).
+According to a Harris interactive poll conducted for alloy media and marketing.
+Wal-mart was placed second in terms of social consciousness, following after Ben & Jerry's.
+It ranked ahead of whole foods which ranked seventh (seekler, 2007).
+Wal-mart's efforts to reduce its packaging materials and operate on renewable energy helped neutralize the bad press it received in the past years (Seekler, 2007)